dominikhei/aws-lambda-analyzer/README.md

 You specify which Lambda function to analyze by providing:

 - __Function Name__ - The name of your Lambda function
-- __Qualifier__ (optional) - A specific version number.
+- __Version__ (optional) - A specific version.
 Defaults to `$LATEST`.

-If no qualifier is provided, the SDK will analyze the logs and metrics for the `$LATEST` version.
+If no version is provided, the SDK will analyze the logs and metrics for the `$LATEST` version.

 ### How are Versions and Aliases considered?
 If a version tag is present, only the invocations for that specific version will be considered.
-If no tag is set in the `Qualifier` parameter, the `$LATEST` qualifier will be used by default.
+If no tag is set in the `Version` parameter, the `$LATEST` version will be used by default.

 Note: When using `$LATEST`, if your function was updated during the specified time frame, invocations from both the old and new versions will be included in the results (since both were `$LATEST` at different times).
 Set your timeframe carefully to avoid mixing versions unintentionally.